Why the Scales Lie — And 5 Better Ways to Measure Fat Loss

 Let me illustrate with a real-world example:

 It can technically get even worse.
-Imagine that person skips the gym and loses 5 kg of muscle.
+Imagine that person skips the gym, lies on their sofa and bed, and loses 5 kg of muscle.
 They’ll have been moved out of the obese category by their doctor, but their body fat would have gone up from 40 to 42%.

 Visceral fat is metabolically active and strongly associated with cardiovascular disease, type 2 diabetes, and other health complications.
 Subcutaneous fat, while not ideal in excess, is relatively benign.
 BMI treats these two types of fat equally, missing a crucial distinction for health.